-Chettinad Thakkali Kulambu or Kuzhambu is a very versatile and tasty gravy.
+Chettinad Thakkali Kulambu or Kuzhambu with step by step pictures and video instructions is a very versatile and tasty gravy.
 It goes well with hot plain rice.
 Not difficult to make, this gravy is very yummy and delicious.

 After you grind the onion coconut paste, it is a breeze to make this chettinad thakkali kulambu.
 Unlike it’s other counterparts, this dish is not heavy on spices.
 We would use minimal spices for making this gravy.

-But regardless of how we pronounce it, it tastes pretty awesome.
-You can serve this with some plain hot rice and with appalam or papad as a side.
+Serve the Chettinad Thakkali Kulambu with plain hot rice and with appalam or papad as a side.
 That is all that we need to make a whole meal.

 - 2 tsp cumin seeds / jeera